merative/acd-containers/src/pages/management/configuring.md

 | `networkPolicy.enabled` | Enable network isolation between pods within and outside of the namespace that ACD is installed into.
 Only the top-level ACD service is exposed through port 9443 | true |
 | `networkPolicy.ingress.fromSelectors` | Further restrict ingress access to ACD on port 9443 from other pods or namespaces using fromSelectors and labels.
 Requires networkPolicy to be enabled. | |

-These additional configurable parameters may be provided when file-based storage (`file`) is used and `configurationStorage.file.persistent` is `true`.
+These additional configurable parameters may be provided when file-based storage (`file`) is used and `configurationStorage.file.persistent` is `true`:

 | Parameter | Description | Default |
 | -         | -           | -       |